asrob-uc3m/robotDevastation-developer-manual/en/robot-management.md

 const int CAMERA_RIGHT
 const int CAMERA_NONE
 }
-RobotManager <|-- MockupRobotManager
+RobotManager <|-- MockRobotManager
 {% endplantuml %}

-The `MockupRobotManager` adds the following methods for testing:
+The `MockRobotManager` adds the following methods for testing:
 * `isConnected()`: checks if the game is connected to the robot.
 * `isEnabled()`: checks if the robot is enabled.